Basketball-Bogut blasts Australia league over coronavirus response

 The last two games of the series were played in closed arenas after Australian Prime Minister Scott Morrison said his government would issue an advisory to discourage gatherings of 500 or more people.

-“You don’t want to feel like a pawn in an organisation,” said the 35-year-old Bogut.
+“You don’t want to feel like a pawn in an organisation,” said the 35-year-old, who was drafted first overall by the NBA's Milwaukee Bucks in 2005and also had stints with the Golden State Warriors, Dallas Mavericks, Cleveland Cavaliers and Los Angeles Lakers.

 "And I think that’s what a lot of players felt, was that we haven’t even been given an afterthought."